Endernah/Endernah/README.md

 - 🔭 I’m currently working on: Myself :)
 - 🌱 I’m currently learning: Lua and About Aircrafts
-- 📫 How to reach me: theaviationlover (Discord)
+- 📫 How to reach me: Endernah (Discord)